 Even if you have made your apartment feel a little bit like your home by now, you may not yet have the same feeling about your neighborhood.
 However, getting to know your immediate surroundings is an essential step.
 Walk around for a while and figure out where the closest grocery store, bakery, or pharmacy is.
 Maybe there is even a nice park where you can go for a run or a playground for your kids.

 On top of that, everyone has a favorite place outside of their apartment where they go to relax.
 Do you like to browse the shelves at a local bookstore or to spend some time reading at a coffee shop?
-Try to find your new favorite place in your neighborhood for when you have some time to yourself and your apartment just gets a little too small.
-Maybe you will even make new friends or learn about local events that you wouldn’t want to miss.
+Even if these places aren't open due to the COVID-19 pandemic, try to find your new favorite place in your neighborhood for when you have some time to yourself and your apartment just gets a little too small.

 Learn the Local Language